Economic development incentives

 SPOTLIGHT PROGRAMS

-Excelsior Jobs Program: One of New York State’s signature economic development incentive tools, this discretionary program provides fully refundable tax credits to companies in strategic industries that create jobs and make capital investments.
+Excelsior Tax Credit Program: One of New York State’s signature economic development incentive tools, this discretionary program provides five fully refundable tax credits to companies in strategic industries that create jobs and make capital investments.
 The minimum number of new jobs needed to qualify for the program varies by industry.
-Excelsior Jobs is comprised of the following refundable tax credits.
+Businesses claim the credits over a benefit period of up to10 years.
+Excelsior is comprised of the following refundable tax credits.

-• Jobs Tax Credit: A credit of up to 6.85% of wages per net new job to cover a portion of the associated payroll cost.
+• Jobs Tax Credit: A credit of up to 6.85% of wages per net new job to cover a portion of the associated payroll cost or 7.5% for qualified investments in green projects, green CHIPS projects or childcare services.

 • Investment Tax Credit: Valued at up to 2% of qualified investments, or 5% for qualified investments in green projects, green CHIPS projects or childcare services.